People prefer to stay away from investing due to one of the following reasons;

 The pessimist believes that investing is gambling.
 They assume that it is risky and they are more likely to lose their savings when invested, so they stay away from it.

-They are content with working for money, while it sits idle in their bank accounts.
+They continue to work for money, while it sits idle in their bank accounts.

-While pessimists assume that they are not taking any risk by keeping their money in a bank, they are largely susceptible to the following risks;
+Although the pessimists assume that they are not taking any risk by keeping their money in a bank, they are unknowingly susceptible to the following risks;

 The second type also believes that investing is gambling.